WojciechMatuszewski/programming-notes/web/react/epic-web-dev-v2.md

     - This is how the `cookies()` and similar functions in Next.js work under the hood.

+- The **presence of the server does not mean we are server-side rendering**.

 ### Client Components

 - You **can't import RSC into a RCC**.
 There are a couple of reasons.